equalitie/ouinet/doc/ouinet-network-whitepaper.md

 ### Cache-ineligible proxy requests

 If a ouinet client wishes to perform a request that is not eligible for caching, such as a POST request or a GET request that contains confidential information, it can request the injector to just forward such a request to the origin server, in the same manner as a standard proxy server.
-Do request this, the client can send any HTTP request that does not include an `X-Ouinet-Version` header.
+To request this, the client can send any HTTP request that does not include an `X-Ouinet-Version` header.
 The injector server will respond with a standard HTTP request that does not include any extensions specific to the ouinet project.

 ### TLS tunnels